-This course is a survey of introductory biology, including such topics as cells, plants and animal systems, genetics, and ecology.
-This lecture/lab course is intended to fulfill the natural science lab requirement.
+This course is a study of the fundamental principles of biology as they relate to current issues.
+It may be used to fulfill the general education natural and physical science requirement, and is recommended for students who do not need a full year of laboratory biology.
+No dissection is required.
 Class: 3 hours per week.
-Lab: 3 hours per week.
-Prerequisite: eligibility for ENG 111.
-[N] (Fa,Sp) 4 credits
+Laboratory: 3 hours per week.
+Prerequisite: eligibility for ENG 111 [N] (Fa,Sp) 4 credits